jvoisin/snuffleupagus/doc/source/faq.rst

 (`kernel <https://grsecurity.net/>`_, `WAF <https://naxsi.org>`_,
 `IDS <https://en.wikipedia.org/wiki/Intrusion_detection_system>`_, etc)
-below the web stack, but most of the time, when a website is compromised, it's can be to send ads, spam, deface it, steal data etc.
+below the web stack, but most of the time, when a website is compromised, it can be to send ads, spam, deface it, steal data etc.
 This is why we need to harden the website itself too, but we can't touch its source code.